emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | 104         | 2                 | 1                   |
 | 105         | 1                 | 0                   |

-**How many pizzas were delivered that had both exclusions and extras?**
+**8. How many pizzas were delivered that had both exclusions and extras?**
 ```sql
 SELECT
   SUM(